Commons showdown looming to test support for Gaza ceasefire

 “And in setting it out in a comprehensive way, just as Keir Starmer did in his Chatham House speech a couple of weeks ago, we have given a position that Labour MPs can vote for.”

-He would not spell out whether Labour frontbenchers would be fired if they backed the SNP’s amendment calling for a ceasefire, saying that was a matter for the chief whip.
+He would not confirm whether Labour frontbenchers would be fired if they backed the SNP’s amendment calling for a ceasefire, saying that was a matter for the chief whip.

 Mr McFadden said: “There’s no need for any Labour MP or frontbencher to be voting for the position tabled by another political party when we’ve tabled our own position.”